CoopHash: Cooperative Learning of Multipurpose Descriptor and Contrastive Pair Generator via Variational MCMC Teaching for Supervised Image Hashing: Introduction

 \section{Introduction}

 The rapid growth of digital data, especially images, brings many challenges to the problem of similarity search.
 A complete linear scan of all the images in such massive databases is computationally expensive, especially when the database contains millions (or billions) of items.
 To guarantee both computational efficiency and retrieval accuracy, approximate nearest-neighbor (ANN) methods have become increasingly important.
-The research on efficient algorithms for approximate near neighbor (ANN) search dated back to~\citet{friedman1975algorithm,friedman1977algorithm}.
+The research on efficient algorithms for ANN search dates back to~\citep{friedman1975algorithm,friedman1977algorithm}.
 Hashing is an ANN method that has several advantages compared to other ANN methods~\citep{broder1997syntactic,indyk1998approximate,charikar2002similarity,datar2004locality,li2005using,lv2007multi,pauleve2010locality,shrivastava2012fast,li2019sign,li2022gcwsnet}.
-In hashing, high-dimensional data points are projected onto a much smaller locality-preserving \textit{binary} space. \textit{Searching for similar images can be efficiently performed} in this binary space using computationally-efficient hamming distance.
+In hashing, high-dimensional data points are projected onto a much smaller locality-preserving \textit{binary} space. \textit{Searching for similar images can be efficiently performed} in this binary space using computationally efficient hamming distance.